incrediblemarketing/sound-sleep-health/README.md

 2. cd to your project and run `npm install`.
 3. Go to line 13 in gulpfile.js and update to reflect your local setup.
 4. Run "gulp" from your project root.
+5. If this is your first time running gulp or you are getting the error "Command Not Found" when trying to run 'gulp', run this command:
+   'npm install --global gulp-cli'
+   This will install all the Gulp Command Line Tools needed to use Gulp.
+You will only have to do this once as it installs it globally to your machine.

 ## Plugin resources